alshedivat/nphmm/README.md

-# nphmm
+# Hidden Markov Models with Nonparametric Emissions

-Hidden Markov Models with Nonparametric Emissions
+The code will be available soon.